What about the attorney fees? There are three types of services we provide, each of which has different fee structures:

 Slightly more complex matters - such as disciplinary hearings for teachers, federal employees, and state government employees - will cost in the range of a new riding lawnmower.
 The amount will vary depending on the complexity of the matter and the scope of the representation.

-Trying to start a union?
+Are you are trying to start a union?
 Call me, and don't worry about any fee.
-This is the firm's pro bono specialty.
+This is the firm's pro bono passion.

 This site is for general information only, and creates no attorney-client relationship.
 Sending inquiries to the firm does not create an attorney-client relationship.